Angeltheesoto/neet_quiz/README.md

     }

     ?Things to add to app:
-        1. Take quiz again button & exit button
+        1. Take quiz again button.
         2. Delete all saved quizzes.
-        3. Display the question number your on in each quiz question.
+        3. Reorder the quizzes every time you take it.
  -->